MatteoGauthier/url-screenshot-composition/README.md

 | `quality`  | Choose quality of the output                |          | `quality=75`     |
 | `json`     | JSON response instead of image (Buffer)     |          | `json`           |

+---

+Feature like width and height or position will be added soon.

 | Not implemented yet (Planned) | Description                  |
 | ----------------------------- | ---------------------------- |
 | _width_                       | _width of the screenshot_    |